Traffic Safety at Fort Buchanan

-Traffic safety is a top priority at the Army's Caribbean installation.
+FORT BUCHANAN, PUERTO RICO- Traffic safety is a top priority at the Army's home in the Caribbean.
 To emphasize this point, Capt.
 Ricardo Pérez, a traffic crash investigator at the Directorate of Emergency Services (DES), recently reminded the military community of the importance of adhering to on-post traffic laws.

+"Following traffic laws reduces the risk of accidents and creates a safer environment.
+Ignorance of the law does not exempt anyone from responsibility," said Pérez.

+According to the officer, service members driving General Service Administration (GSA) or Government-Owned Vehicles (GOV) are subject to the same rules as those driving Private-Owned Vehicles (POVs).
+However, the consequences for violations differ.

 |Date Taken: